All Episodes

 Know your enemy.

-And if you're gonna go fight a war and risk American lives and treasure, our national treasure, our children, then you better fight the damn thing and win it.
+And if you're going to go fight a war and risk American lives and treasure our national treasure, our children, then you better fight the damn thing and win it.

-You know, there's still debate over Hiroshima and Nagasaki and Harry Truman.
+You know, there's still debate over Hiroshima Nagasaki and Harry Truman.

-If you're gonna fight a war, win it overwhelmingly as quickly as you possibly can.
+If you're going to fight a war, win it overwhelmingly as quickly as you possibly can.

 Or don't go.